 For instance, keratin helps protect and repair hair at a cellular level.
 In fact — one study shows that keratin intake can reduce hair loss by four times in as little as 30 days compared to those taking a placebo.

-Minerals such as iodine (that is associated with hair loss due to its impact on thyroid hormone levels) and zinc (which plays an important role in hair tissue growth and repair) are also included and may be useful since not everyone has a good enough diet that accounts for all the different nutrients.
+Minerals such as iodine (that is associated with hair loss because of its impact on thyroid hormone levels) and zinc (which plays an important role in hair tissue growth and repair) are also included and may be useful since not everyone has a good enough diet that accounts for all the different nutrients.

 If you simply want biotin and an highly affordable option that won’t break the bank, then Bulk Supplements has to be the company that provides customers with the most affordable products.